 Graduation and Certification

-Upon successful completion of the 1,216 supervised practice hours, interns receive a certificate of completion from Florida Hospital Orlando and a verification statement which is required in order to sit for the professional registration exam administered by the Commission on Dietetic Registration (CDR).
+Upon successful completion of the 1,216 supervised practice hours, interns receive a certificate of completion from Florida Hospital Orlando and a Dietetic Internship (DI) verification statement which is required in order to sit for the professional registration exam administered by the Commission on Dietetic Registration (CDR).

 The Program must be completed successfully prior to taking the registration exam.

-Each year, Florida Hospital Orlando Dietetic Internship Program will admit two classes of interns, with up to eight students in July and up to eight students in January.
-This ensures close one-on-one instruction and a comprehensive and positive educational experience.
+Each year, Florida Hospital Orlando Dietetic Internship Program may admit two cohorts of interns, with up to eight interns in July and up to eight interns in January.
+This small class size ensures close one-on-one instruction and a comprehensive and positive educational experience.

 Interns will be issued meal vouchers from their campus to assist in the purchase of some meals from Nutritional Services’ cafeterias.